You may not know, but after the traditional cowboy boots, the roper style cowboy boots are one of the most popular.

 History of Roper boots

-It’s not easy to find an accurate source of the history of a style of cowboy boots, but here is one of the most popular pieces of information about the history of Roper boots!
+It’s not easy to find an accurate source for the history of cowboy boot styles, but here is one of the most popular pieces of information about the history of Roper boots!

-Appeared in the 19th century, Roper boots originated from the UK compared to the origin of most cowboy boots (the western United States and Mexico).
+Originating in the 19th century, Roper boots have their roots in the UK, unlike most cowboy boots that trace their origin to the western United States and Mexico.

-The founder of Roper cowboy boots was a war hero, Arthur Wellesley.
-He is also the former Prime Minister of England.
-Because of his great influence, Roper boots are also often called Wellesley boots.
+The founder of Roper cowboy boots was a war hero named Arthur Wellesley, who also served as the former Prime Minister of England and the 1st Duke of Wellington.
+Due to his significant influence, Roper boots are often referred to as Wellesley boots.

 Structure of Roper boots